World in Action: Origins

-World in Action was the pre-eminent current affairs programme produced by Britain's ITV Network in its first 50 years.
-Along with This Week, Weekend World, TV Eye, First Tuesday, The Big Story and The Cook Report – and the news-gathering of ITN – World in Action gave ITV a reputation for quality broadcast journalism to rival the BBC's output.
+World in Action was the pre-eminent current-affairs programme produced by Britain's ITV Network in its first 50 years.
+Along with This Week, Weekend World, TV Eye, First Tuesday, The Big Story, and The Cook Report – and the news-gathering of ITN – World in Action gave ITV a reputation for quality broadcast journalism to rival the BBC's output.

 For the first 35 years of its existence, ITV had a near-monopoly of television advertising revenue.
 Roy Thomson, who ran Scottish Television, famously described ITV as a "licence to print money".
-In return for this income, the broadcasting regulator insisted that the ITV companies broadcast a proportion of their programmes as public service TV.
-Out of this was born the network's reputation for serious current affairs, eagerly grabbed by programme makers under Granada's founder Lord Sidney Bernstein.
+In return for this income, the broadcasting regulator insisted that the ITV companies broadcast a proportion of their programmes as public-service TV.
+Out of this was born the network's reputation for serious current affairs, eagerly grabbed by programme makers under Granada's founder, Lord Sidney Bernstein.

-Some of the most prominent figures in 20th-century British broadcasting helped to create World in Action, in particular, Tim Hewat, "the maverick genius of Granada's current affairs in its formative years", and David Plowright: but also Jeremy Isaacs, Michael Parkinson, John Birt and Gus Macdonald and its most long-serving executive-producer, Ray Fitzwalter.
-The series developed the skills of generations of journalists and, in particular, film-makers.
+Some of the most prominent figures in 20th-century British broadcasting helped to create World in Action, in particular, Tim Hewat, "the maverick genius of Granada's current affairs in its formative years", and David Plowright, but also Jeremy Isaacs, Michael Parkinson, John Birt, and Gus Macdonald and its most long-serving executive producer, Ray Fitzwalter.
+The series developed the skills of generations of journalists, and in particular, filmmakers.
 Michael Apted worked on the original Seven Up!.
 Paul Greengrass, who spent 10 years on World in Action, told the BBC: "My first dream was to work on World In Action, to be honest.
 It was that wonderful eclectic mixture of filmmaking and reportage.
 That was my training ground.
 It showed me the world and made me see many things."
 He later told The Guardian: "If there's a thread running through my career it's World in Action – the phrase as well as the programme."